dirk-dev/liri-node-app/README.md

     b.
 Either login to your existing Spotify account or create a new one (a free account will work) and log in.

-    c.Once logged in, navigate to <https://developer.spotify.com/my-applications/#!/applications/create> to register a new application to be used with the Spotify API.
+    c.
+Once logged in, navigate to <https://developer.spotify.com/my-applications/#!/applications/create> to register a new application to be used with the Spotify API.
 You can fill in whatever you'd like for these fields.
 When finished, click the `complete` button.

-    d.On the next screen, scroll down to where you see your client id and client secret.
+    d.
+On the next screen, scroll down to where you see your client id and client secret.
 Copy these values down.

     e. create a new file named `.env` in the same directory as the other files you created and paste in the following, each item on its own line.
 Replacing the code after the = sign with your Spotify ID and secret.

-    *`SPOTIFY_ID=your-spotify-id`*
+    **`SPOTIFY_ID=your-spotify-id`**

-    `SPOTIFY_SECRET=your-spotify-secret`
+    **`SPOTIFY_SECRET=your-spotify-secret`**

 4. at the command line, type `npm i` - this will read the `package.json` file and install any packages needed by LIRI.